Learning Decision-Focused Uncertainty Sets in Robust Optimization: Introduction

-\paragraph{Automatic hyperparameter selection.} Implicit differentiation techniques can greatly accelerate tuning the regularization parameters in regression and classification problems \citep{pmlr-v119-bertrand20a, bertrand2021implicit, dd2019}.
-However, most literature focuses on tuning hyperparameters of the objective function in regression and classification tasks, such as hyper-parameters for Lasso regularization~\citep{bertrand2021implicit}.
-In this work, we tune various hyperparameters of the uncertainty sets in \gls{RO} using implicit differentiation techniques. \paragraph{Risk measures.} Value at risk ($\mathbf{VaR}$) and conditional value at risk ($\CVaR$) are common risk measures for quantifying costs encountered in the tails of distributions.
+\paragraph{Risk measures.} Value at risk ($\mathbf{VaR}$) and conditional value at risk ($\CVaR$) are common risk measures for quantifying costs encountered in the tails of distributions.
 A $\mathbf{VaR}_\eta$ constraint is a chance constraint that measures the maximum cost incurred with respect to a given confidence level $\eta$, but while intuitive, the function is often intractable, and does not quantify costs beyond the found threshold value.
-Conditional value at risk, on the other hand, measures the {\it expected} cost given that the cost exceeds $\mathbf{VaR}$, and is known to have a tractable formulation~\citep{cvaropt,cvar}.
+Conditional value at risk, on the other hand, measures the {\it expected} cost given that the cost exceeds $\mathbf{VaR}$, and, as the tightest convex approximation of $\mathbf{VaR}$, is known to have a tractable formulation~\citep{cvaropt,cvar}.
 Since its development, $\CVaR$ optimization has been a common method for controlling risk in portfolio optimization and option hedging problems, and has also been explored in risk-constrained Markov decision problems, where the risk is presented as a constraint on the $\CVaR$ of the cumulative cost~\citep{cvar_markov}.
+In fact, $\CVaR$ is a {\it coherent risk metric}~\citep{coherentrisk}, which satisfies certain axioms that give it value beyond approximating the $\VaR$~\citep{cvar_var}.
 The use of $\CVaR$ constraints to substitute chance constraints has also been explored in reliability engineering, where the $\CVaR$ constraint has been given a different name: buffered failure probability~\citep{buffered}.
-A related concept for controlling risk is the buffered probability of exceedance (bPOE)~\citep{bpoe}, which is equivalent to 1 minus the inverse of $\CVaR$, and has a level set equivalence with $\CVaR$.
 In our work, we constrain risk, which in \gls{RO} is the probability of constraint violation, by constraining the $\CVaR$ of the uncertain constraint functions.